 Writing poetry allows pupils to explore and develop their use of language.
-Using this resource pack, pupils in KS2 will explore limericks, learning about their rhyme and rhythm, by reading examples, including some written by the classic poet, Edward Lear.
-Pupils will have the opportunity to write their own limericks after discussing and noting their ideas.
+Using this KS2 poems resource pack, pupils will explore limericks, learning about their rhyme and rhythm, by reading examples, including some written by the classic poet, Edward Lear, showing WAGOLL (what a good one looks like).
+Pupils will have the opportunity to write their own limericks after discussing and noting their ideas, using a range of poetic techniques.

 What is a limerick?